coltongrainger/fy20prelims/2019-06-17-pset-2-group-theory-review.md

 ## Definitions

 Know how to define each of the following $4$ concepts in about 5 minutes.
+(See references in section 3.)

 1.
     - group